 Scratch space is intended to be temporary storage for reading and writing to and from running jobs.
 Once your jobs complete, you should move any scratch data you have generated to a permanent storage volume (e.g your Panasas home directory), or discard it.

-Since scratch space is a shared resource, we reserve the right to delete any data at any time that we feel is inhibiting the abiltiy of other RCC users to use the resource.
+Scratch data will periodically be deleted.
+Since scratch space is a shared resource, we periodically delete any data at any time that we feel is inhibiting the abiltiy of other RCC users to use the resource.

-Currently, scratch space access is provided on an as-needed basis.
+Currently, scratch space access is provided on a a request basis.
 Any RCC user can request access by sending us a support request.

 Owner-Based Scratch Space